TJHSST-NHS-Challenger-Chapter/website/README.md

 # Development

 The website uses flask as a backend and requires webpack for frontend development.
 After cloning the repository, run `npm install` from the `frontend/` directory.
-Run `npm run watch` to rebuild the css and js on changes.
-In the root directory of the repository, run `python app.py` to start the backend in debug mode.
+Run `npm run watch` (from that directory) to rebuild the css and js on changes.
+In the root directory of the repository, enter the virtual environment with `source ./venv/bin/activate`, install dependencies with `pip install -r requirements.txt`, and run `python app.py` to start the backend in debug mode.
 The page will need to be refreshed after changes.

+> Note: All of the pages have a [service worker](https://developers.google.com/web/fundamentals/primers/service-workers) used to cache requests so that the website will work offline as a Progressive Web App (PWA).
+If recent changes aren't taking effect, try any combination of the following:
+>
+> -   Comment out the imports to `import "../register"` in all of the js files in `src/js/pages`.
+This will disable the service worker.
+> -   Forcefully clear the browser cache.
+In Chrome, this is done with the key combination <kbd>Shift + Ctrl + R</kbd>.
+> -   Forcefully clear the application cache.
+Open the devtools inspector (<kbd>F12</kbd> in Chrome), go to `Application > Application > Storage`, and click the `Clear site data` button.
+> -   Reload the service worker.
+Navigate to `Application > Application > Service Workers` in devtools, click `Unregister`, and reload the page.

 ## Commands

 ### `python app.py`

 Launches the flask server for development.
 Required in order to view changes.
+Run `gunicorn -w 4 -b 192.168.1.158:4000 app:app` if you're looking for a more production-like server.
 Additionally, the google sheets API will error if you don't have a file `credentials.json` in the same directory as `app.py`.
 If you need this file, download it from the "NHS Website" google drive folder, and if you have it, DO NOT COMMIT IT!

 ### `npm run watch` (in `frontend/`)